mfasiolo/mgcViz/README.md

 `plotGam`, which is initially empty.
 The layers in the previous plots (e.g. the rug and the confidence interval lines) have been added by `print.plotGam`, which adds some default layers to empty `plotGam` objects.
 This can be avoided by setting `addLay = FALSE` in the call to `print.plotGam`.
-A `plotGam` object in considered not empty when we add a object of class `gamLayer`, for instance:
+A `plotGam` object in considered not empty if we added an object of class `gamLayer` to it, for instance:
 ```R
 pl <- plot(b) + l_points() + l_fitLine(linetype = 3) + l_fitContour() +
        l_ciLine(colour = 2) + wrapTheme(theme_get()) + labs(title = NULL)